hlynch/Biometry2022/docs/Week-8-lecture.md

 $$
 Y = \mu + \epsilon \mbox{ where } \epsilon \sim N(0,\sigma^{2})
 $$
 Note that the equation on the left has an equal sign, since Y is strictly equal to the sum of $\mu$ and $\epsilon$ and it is $\epsilon$ that is drawn from a statistical distribution.
+As the semester proceeds, we will spend a lot of time thinking about the $\epsilon$, which is the *residual* representing the difference between the actual response value and what is predicted by the model ($\mu$ in this case).
 In essence, we have decomposed Y into a component that is fixed ($\mu$) and a component that is stochastic ($\epsilon$).
 We read this equation as "Y is modeled as having a mean $\mu$ and a random error that is Normally distributed".

 This illustrates nicely the general format of a linear model: